 The Surrealistic city has almost gotten a little theme park-ish.
 The city is so crowd-pleasing that it’s often overrun by hordes of tourists and selfie sticks.
 In spite of what can be horrible hordes of tourists, there are still some less-feted hidden gems where you can avoid long lines, bicycles, and crowds.

 Hidden Gems and Secret Spots in Barcelona Spain

-Here's my guide to the lesser known delights of Barcelona, sites that are often overlooked but shouldn't be.
+Here’s my guide to the lesser known delights of Barcelona, hidden gem attractions that are often overlooked but shouldn’t be.

 1. Casa Calvet: Early Gaudi Home